techiesujesh07/techie_sujesh-demo/README.md

 # techie_sujesh-demo
-this is my first code
+this is my first Git repository